Billie Eilish: 2021–2023: Happier Than Ever and Guitar Songs

 In June 2022, during her world tour's Manchester show, Eilish debuted the then-unreleased ballad "TV".
 The song references the overturning of Roe v.
-Wade, a case which made abortion a constitutional right in the US.
+Wade, a case that made abortion a constitutional right in the US.
 The next month, on July 21, she surprise-released the two-track EP Guitar Songs, which includes "TV" alongside "The 30th".
 Eilish explained her decision to surprise-release the EP during the interview with Lowe.
 She told him that while work on her third studio album was coming soon, she refused to wait until that time to put "TV" and "The 30th" on a track list.
-She wanted to spread their messages to her fans as soon as possible, noting the immediacy of its lyrics: "These songs are really current for me, and they’re songs that I want to have said right now."
+She wanted to spread their messages to her fans as soon as possible, noting the immediacy of its lyrics: "These songs are really current for me, and they're songs that I want to have said right now."
 Another reason was Eilish had grown tired of doing heavy, traditional promotion for upcoming music.
-She wanted to release songs like she had been doing early in her career, previewing them for fans in live concerts before releasing them without much marketing.
+She wanted to release songs like she had early in her career, previewing them for fans in live concerts before releasing them without much marketing.

-Eilish worked with Apple Music to exclusively host a film of one of the Happier Than Ever tour concerts, specifically one of her shows at the O2 Arena in London.
-She billed the film as a way for fans who missed out on tickets to experience the tour for themselves, wanting more people to recognize her for her showmanship live.
-Two concerts, titled Happier Than Ever, The Hometown Encore, were held at the Kia Forum in Inglewood, California from December 15 to 16, 2022.
+Eilish worked with Apple Music to exclusively host a film of one of the Happier Than Ever tour concerts, specifically one of her shows at The O2 Arena in London.
+She billed the film as a way for fans who missed out on tickets to experience the tour, wanting more people to recognize her showmanship live.
+Three concerts, titled Happier Than Ever, The Hometown Encore, were held at the Kia Forum in Inglewood, California, from December 13 to 16, 2022, as part of the tour.

-Eilish made her acting debut on Amazon Prime Video's Swarm.
-She played the role of Eva, the leader of a cult inspired by NXIVM.
+In 2023, Eilish made her acting debut in the Amazon Prime Video satirical thriller series Swarm.
+She starred as Eva, the leader of a cult inspired by NXIVM, and received positive reviews for her performance.
+Eilish wrote the song "What Was I Made For?" for the soundtrack of the 2023 film Barbie.
+According to statements posted on her social media, she was inspired to write the song after seeing unfinished scenes of the movie during its production.
+In 2024, the song won the Academy Award for Best Original Song and two Grammy Awards for Song of the Year and Best Song Written for Visual Media.
+It became the tenth song in history to win both an Academy Award for Best Original Song and a Grammy Award for Song of the Year, and Eilish became the youngest person ever to win two Academy Awards in any category.